 The Funding Board provides funding to Registered Student Organizations and Major Governing Groups.
-These groups can apply for funding for a wide variety of programming including speakers, conferences, educational programming, and other special projects.
-Applications are available online at www.asmsu.msu.edu and must be submitted online prior to the event.
+These groups can apply for funding for a wide variety of programs including speakers, conferences, educational programs, and other special projects.
+Applications are available online at www.asmsu.msu.edu and must be submitted online and approved prior to the event.

 Student Legal Services provides for student participation in a prepaid legal services plan.
-This entitles currently enrolled undergraduate and graduate students who have paid his or her student activity fee to receive legal counsel from staff attorneys on most legal concerns.
-Students may receive representation in court or be counseled for criminal misdemeanors, drunk driving and other traffic offenses, landlordtenant problems, as well as many other civil matters.
-Through the Student Defender program, the office also provides advice and counsel for students involved in any University or departmental judiciary action.
+This entitles currently enrolled undergraduate and graduate students who have paid his or her ASMSU student tax to receive legal counsel from staff attorneys on most legal concerns.
+Students may receive representation in court or be counseled for criminal misdemeanors, drunk driving and other traffic offenses, landlord-tenant problems, as well as many other civil matters.
+The legal services staff is available to present educational programs about the office or other law-related matters.
+The office is located in 329 Student Services Building.
+For more information or to make an appointment, call 353-3716 weekdays between 8:00 a.m. and 5:00 p.m.

+Through the Student Defender program, one can seek advice and counsel for students involved in any University or departmental judiciary action.
 Student defenders are trained to act as counsel for residence hall problems, academic dishonesty, non-disciplinary challenges, and other intra-university concerns.
+The Student Defender office is located in 332 Student Services Building.